Gustavolmo/Gustavolmo/README.md

 # 👋 Hey

 - 🔭 I’m a fullstack web developer in Stockholm.
-- 🌱 I’m currently collaborating on an start-up.
+- 🌱 I’m currently collaborating on a start-up.

 <br>